Home / All / Sprocket /

 Chain Sprocket Diameter Dimensions

-Step 4: Hub Diameter on B and C Style Sprockets
+Hub Diameter on B and C Hub Sprockets

 The outer diameter of the hub is referred to as the "hub diameter," usually provided by the sprocket supplier.
 This diameter is determined by factors such as the size of the sprocket bore, the keyway utilized, and the necessity to uphold a sprocket-wall thickness capable of withstanding the application's required forces.
 (Please refer to Fig. 4 for further illustration.)